LaunchSchoolKalisz/LS170/study_guide/security.md

 A general overview of the TLS handshake:

 - The **TLS Handshake** is a special process that takes place after the TCP Handshake in which the client and the server exchange encryption keys.
-- This exchange allows both parties to communicate via encrypted messages, thus giving a security advantage over the inherently insecure messages of HTTP.
+- This exchange allows both parties to communicate via encrypted messages, providing a security advantage over the inherently insecure messages of HTTP.
 - The encryption key exchange is accomplished via asymmetric key encryption.
-- Once the encryption keys are exchanged in the handshake, communication via symmetric encryptions between the client and the server can commence.
+- Once the encryption keys are exchanged in the handshake, communication via symmetric encryptions between the client and the server can begin.
 - The TLS handshake also provides a means by which the two devices can decide on which TLS version should be used for the connection, as well as which algorithms should be used in the cipher suite.

 How the TLS Handshake is implemented: